 The process of debt management is a journey.
-How you choose to navigate through it I up to you.
-However, as a reputable credit counseling agency, we at ACCC are committed to providing you with all the information to make an informed decision.
+How you choose to navigate through it is up to you.
+However, as a reputable nonprofit credit counseling agency, we at ACCC are committed to providing you with all the information to make an informed decision.
 The first important thing to remember is that you have options.
 The severity of your credit and debt problem will decide the time it takes and the path you should follow to solve the problem.
 The Debt Snowball method can be a great choice when trying to eliminate debt.
 This post is dedicated to going through the ins and outs of the debt snowball method.

 Debt Snowball Method Explained: